 How Trump has responded

-Trump tweeted that the recount was a “scam” on behalf of the Green Party and he used a portion of Clinton’s concession speech in which she said the election results must be accepted in an effort to diminish the efforts.
+Trump tweeted that the recount was a “scam” on behalf of the Green Party and used a portion of Clinton’s concession speech in which she said the election results must be accepted in an effort to diminish the efforts.

+According to Marc Elias from the Clinton campaign's legal team, they will follow Stein's lead in participating in the recount process.
 Elias said that the Clinton team takes concerns over potential hacking or altering of results "extremely seriously" but also made it clear that they were not the ones who started this process.

 “We are getting attacked for participating in a recount that we didn't ask for by the man who won election but thinks there was massive fraud,” Elias tweeted on Nov.
 27.